TeddyGlass/MLpipeline/README.md

 <br>

 ### 3. Calculate descriptors
-You can calculate descriptors or binaryized fingerprints according to SMILES string which is the linear representation of chemical structure.
-In oder to work this program, it requies **SMILES strings and corresponding experimental results listed as continuous or binary values, which must be saved in the CSV format with each column name**.
-Here, we demonstrate example using sample data set of solubility.
+You can calculate descriptors and binaryized fingerprints according to SMILES string which is the linear representation of chemical structure.
+Before running this program, it requies **SMILES strings and corresponding experimental results listed as continuous or binary values which are saved in the CSV format with each column name**.
+Here, we demonstrate example using sample data of solubility CSV file which have already downloaded.
 <br>

-**I.**  Change the directory from ```pj_sample``` to ```pj_sample/src```, edit ```ettings.ini``` in the project directory.
-You must write profiles of parameters used for descriptor calculation.
+**I.**  Change the directory from ```/pj_sample``` to ```/pj_sample/src```, edit ```settings.ini```.
+You must write parameters used for calculation of descriptors.

 ```ini
 [mordred_descriptirs]